Resources for RPTs

 The entire day underscored the excellent work of this year's planning committee.
 From registration to the return home, the conference had a positive, lively and welcoming tone.

-The day was topped off by guest speaker Dr. Jon Callegher, whose presentation "Balanced Intelligence: Why Skilled Trades are Better", brought current research on the positive effect of skilled trades on a balanced and satisfying lifestyle.
+The day was topped off by guest speaker Dr. Jon Callegher, whose presentation "Balanced Intelligence: Why Skilled Trades Careers are Better", brought current research on the positive effect of skilled trades on a balanced and satisfying lifestyle.

 The slide/power point decks, keynote videos and transcripts of workshops and networking sessions will be posted on this site as they become available.